In Vermont, six organizations are making sure that everyone, no matter their circumstances, has an opportunity to ski or ride.

 Chaperones say that Chill is truly helping the kids.
 “Sean is reaching milestones that his treatment team didn’t think were possible, given where he started,” his chaperone said.
 “We have to credit the Chill program for helping him see himself in an entirely new way.”

 Sean thinks the program is working, too.

 “Before Chill I only thought about what was right in front of me,” he said.
 “Tomorrow didn’t exist.
 Now I know there is a whole world open to me if I can work through my challenges and be open to new opportunities.”

-As the holiday season approaches, if you want to give back, we’ve compiled a list of six good causes.
+As the holiday season approaches, if you want to give back, we’ve compiled a list of seven good causes, in alphabetical order:

 Top photo: Courtesy of Vermont Adaptive; Above photos: courtesy of The Chill Foundation